-- Impact on business as usual in the delivery of services; - Increased demand for certain Council services such as crisis grants; - New areas of activity as part of the national response to coronavirus and any related operational and governance issues, e.g. implementation of new policies, processes, procedures and guidance, as well as the provision of emergency assistance such as Business Support Grants, Self-Employed Hardship Fund, Transitional Support Fund for Childcare Providers, Self-Isolation Support Grant, Business Hardship, Low Income Pandemic Payments, and Fuel Support Payments; - The funding and logistical consequences of delivering the local government response, e.g. changes to decision-making arrangements, new collaborative arrangements, funding and cash flow challenges.
-In April 2020, a report by the Executive Director of Corporate Services advised Elected Members of the various actions implemented by the Council and the Scottish and UK Governments in response to the ongoing Covid-19 emergency, and set out the associated financial implications (Report 144-2020).
+- Impact on business as usual in the delivery of services; - Increased demand for certain Council services such as crisis grants;

+- New areas of activity as part of the national response to coronavirus and any related operational and governance issues, e.g. implementation of new policies, processes, procedures and guidance, as well as the provision of emergency assistance such as Business Support Grants, Self-Employed Hardship Fund, Transitional Support Fund for Childcare Providers, Self-Isolation Support Grant, Business Hardship, Low Income Pandemic Payments, and Fuel Support Payments; - The funding and logistical consequences of delivering the local government response, e.g. changes to decision-making arrangements, new collaborative arrangements, funding and cash flow challenges.
+In April 2020, a report by the Executive Director of Corporate Services advised Elected Members of the various actions implemented by the Council and the Scottish and UK Governments in response to the ongoing Covid-19 emergency, and set out the associated financial implications Report 144-2020.
 The financial position around the Council's response to the Covid-19 emergency is being closely and regularly monitored and updated reports on the financial implications as well as the financial recovery plan have been reported to committee in August 2020 (Report 198-2020), December 2020 (Report 308-2020), February 2021 (Report 61-2021), and April 2021 (Report 120-2021).
 Since April 2021 the financial position around the Council's response to the Covid-19 emergency has been embedded in monthly revenue monitoring reports to the Policy and Resources Committee.
-In addition, an update on the overall financial impact for financial year 2021/2022 is included within the Audited Annual Accounts.
+In addition, an update on the overall financial impact for financial year 2021/2022 will be included within the Unaudited Annual Accounts that will be submitted to elected members in June 2022.
 An internal audit review of arrangements for Covid 19 Funding is underway and any agreed actions will be taken to Scrutiny Committee in due course.
 Finally, as part of the updated service planning processes services were requested to review those items included within the Covid-19 Recovery Plan that were considered to have an ongoing impact and ensure that actions to address these priorities were reflected in these plans.
 These plans, together with any subsequent progress updates, have been considered by various committees throughout the past year; - Assessment of the longer-term disruption and consequences arising from the coronavirus pandemic, e.g. some existing projects and programmes may have been put on hold, new priorities and objectives introduced, new risks identified or existing risks escalated.
 The Council has formulated a Covid-19 Recovery Risk Register (Report 193-2020) and a Recovery Plan in August 2020 (Report 185-2020) with a subsequent progress update reported in May 2021 (Report 157-2021) and will continue to review and update these regularly in response to changing circumstances; - A report detailing the Council's response to the Covid-19 emergency was also reported to committee in August 2020 (Report 189-2020).
 This report provided an overview of the Council's response to date, demonstrating both the scale and breadth of the work undertaken by staff in collaboration with partners and local communities; and - The Scrutiny Committee in September 2020 considered three Audit Scotland reports on Covid-19 issues, Covid-19 Guide for Audit and Risk Committees (Report 213-2020), Covid-19 Emerging Fraud Risks (Report 214-2020), and Covid-19 Implications for Public Finances in Scotland (Report 221-2020).
 The Scrutiny Committee in September 2021 considered the annual Audit Scotland report, Local Government in Scotland Overview for 2020/2021 (Report 267-2021) which provides an overview of the wider challenges which have been facing councils in tackling the Covid-19 pandemic.
-The Scrutiny Committee in June 2022 considered the Audit Scotland reports, Local Government in Scotland Financial Overview 2020/2021 (Report 175-2022) and Local Government in Scotland: Overview 2022 (Report 176-2022).